-These credits and grades also will be included in calculating honors at graduation from the university.
-Departments within the university have the right to consider all attempted college-level work in determining admission to particular programs and/or advancement into upper-division or professional-level courses.
+These credits and grades also will be included in calculating honors at graduation from the University.
+Departments within the University have the right to consider all attempted college-level work in determining admission to particular programs and/or advancement into upper-division or professional-level courses.
 As a general rule, credits earned in courses that fall in one or more of the following categories are not acceptable in transfer to campuses of the University of South Carolina System:

-- 1. courses that are occupational or technical in nature; - 2. courses that are essentially remedial in nature; - 3. courses from a two-year institution which are considered upper-division or upper-level at the university;

-4. courses from a two-year institution that are not listed as part of that institution's college parallel program.
+- 1. courses that are occupational or technical in nature; - 2. courses that are essentially remedial in nature; - 3. courses from a two-year institution which are considered upper-division or upper-level at the University; - 4. courses from a two-year institution that are not listed as part of that institution's college parallel program.

 Exceptions to this rule may be made only by the Executive Vice Chancellor for Academic Affairs and only in specific cases where such courses are judged to be uniquely relevant to the student's degree program.
-Transfer credit will not be accepted for courses the equivalent of which a student has been enrolled in previously at the university, unless the academic work presented for transfer represents a minimum of a full year of resident work at the other institution.
-Similarly, a student course previously taken at another institution.
+Transfer credit will not be accepted for courses the equivalent of which a student has been enrolled in previously at the University, unless the academic work presented for transfer represents a minimum of a full year of resident work at the other institution.
+Similarly, a student cannot receive credit for a course taken at the University if s/he has received transfer credit for an equivalent course previously taken at another institution.